 - Assistance with the Library self-issue system, if required.

 - Subject searches of electronic resources and the Internet.
-Contact your Subject Librarian to arrange for searches to be done for you.
+Contact your Academic Librarian to arrange for searches to be done for you.

 - Advice on your subject.
-Subject Librarians are available to help choose materials for you.
-Please ask your Subject Librarian or at the Information Desk.
+Academic Librarians are available to advise you on choosing materials.
+Please ask your Academic Librarian or at the Help Desk.

 - Help with reaching material from shelves.
 Ask any member of staff for assistance.